JabRef/user-documentation/en/setup/citationkeypatterns.md

 * **`:regex("pattern", "replacement")`**: Applies regular expression pattern matching and replacement.
 For example,
   * **`[auth.etal:regex("\\.etal","EtAl"):regex("\\.","And")]`**, the first `regex()` replaces `.etal` with `EtAl`.
 The second `regex()` replaces the `.` between entries with two authors with `And
 * **`:(x)`**: The string between the parentheses will be inserted if the field marker preceding this modifier resolves to an empty value.
 The placeholder `x` may be any string.
 For instance, the marker **`[volume:(unknown)]`** will return the entry's volume if set, and the string **unknown** if the entry's `volume` field is not set

+### Formatters

+Formatters are primarily used as [save actions](../finding-sorting-and-cleaning-entries/saveactions.md), but their key value can be used as a modifier.
+All available actions can be found in the [list of save actions](../finding-sorting-and-cleaning-entries/saveactions.md#List-of-actions).

 ## Replace \(regular expression\)